-The Rest of the Year
+The Bowens in New YorkThe Rest of the Year

 The Bowen family spent several months each year in Woodstock at their summer home, Roseland Cottage.
-The rest of the year they lived in Brooklyn, New York; and Henry traveled daily to Manhattan, where his newspaper and silk/dry goods businesses were located.
-Henry’s involvement in the planning of Roseland Cottage, his interest in ecclesiastical architecture, and his belief in taking a responsible role in making towns attractive leave little doubt that his homes and offices in New York and Brooklyn would be stylish.
+The rest of the year, they lived in Brooklyn, New York, and Henry traveled daily to Manhattan, where his newspaper and silk/dry goods businesses were located.
+Despite Henry’s Woodstock roots, this was a Brooklyn family, happy to spend summers in the cooler, more relaxed country atmosphere, but their center of gravity was New York.
+Furniture for Roseland was made and shipped from New York.
+They were founding and faithful members of first Pilgrim and then Plymouth Churches in Brooklyn, for which they provided generous financial support.
+Lucy gave birth to all her children in Brooklyn.
+And the clubs and entertainments enjoyed by family members were centered in New York.
+Henry’s involvement in the planning of Roseland Cottage, his interest in ecclesiastical architecture, and his belief in taking a responsible role in making towns attractive leave little doubt that his homes and offices in Manhattan and Brooklyn would be stylish buildings.

-Corner of Clark and Willow
+Corner of Willow And Clark

-ManhattanBowen & McNamee, Silk Importers
+Bowen & McNamee, Silk ImportersManhattan